GhislainSanjuan/fanstastics-labels-and-where-to-find-them/README.md

 # labels-and-where-to-find-them
-A repo on how to use Google Drive labels with Apps Qcript
+A repo on how to use Google Drive labels with Apps Script